MC-DeltaT/cpu-performance-demos/indirect-jump-prediction/README.md

 time ./unpredictable
 ```

-You may want to confirm the branch prediction hit rate:
+You may want to confirm the branch prediction hit rate - which is inclusive of indirect jumps:

 ```bash
 perf stat -e branches,branch-misses ./predictable